ifnesi/chatbot-restaurant/README.md

 - [Python 3.8+](https://www.python.org/)

 ## The Demo
 This demo runs all on Docker and it was only tested on a MAC M1.
 In case needed change the platform option to your needs (see variable `PLATFORM` on the file `.env`).
+For example, if you have a macOS you need to set the environmental variable `PLATFORM` to `linux/amd64`.

 To be able to interact with OpenAI or Groq LLM model, you will need the following API key:
 * [GroqCloud](https://console.groq.com) free LLM engine